 We can help you handle your bail hearing and assist you if you need bail money.
 Our attorneys even have a history of getting clients released without bail, making it easier for you to stay out of prison.

-The prosecutor might approach you with a plea or a deal you can take if you are willing to plead guilty.
-These offers might sound good, but a criminal defense attorney in Long Beach can ensure that you do not take a deal you would later regret.
+The prosecutor might approach you with a plea or a deal you can take if you plead guilty.
+These offers might sound good, but a criminal defense attorney in Long Beach can ensure you do not take a deal you would later regret.

 Our Team Will Investigate the Case and Secure Evidence

-After an arrest, you do not have to just wait for the police to look at your case.
+After an arrest, you do not have to wait for the police to examine your case.
 Our attorneys will look into the situation to find ways we can defend you.
-We can challenge evidence that should not be allowed in court, increasing your odds of a successful case.
+We will challenge evidence that should not be allowed in court, increasing your odds of a successful case.

 Properly handling these issues gives you a better chance of negotiating with the prosecutor.
 Your criminal defense attorney in Long Beach may even be able to get your case dismissed.
 If this occurs, you won’t even have to go to trial.

 You can secure answers to all your legal questions with our team, as we offer transparent communication.
 You will not have to worry about what we are doing with your case.
-Instead, we will always keep you up-to-date about your case and how we are going to help you.
+Instead, we will update you about your case and how we will help you.

 You can count on our Long Beach criminal defense lawyers to be on your side.
-We’ll listen to your case and work hard to get you the best outcome for your circumstances.
+We’ll listen to you and work hard to get the best outcome for your circumstances.

 Long Beach Criminal Defense Lawyer Near Me (310) 896-2723